 Students wishing to enter the Social Work Field Experience must be fully admitted to the Social Work Program, completed all prerequisites, and earned a grade of "C" or higher in all social work classes and pre-major classes.
 Students must have a GPA of 2.5 in the major and overall, and must have completed the application process for the Social Work Field Experience.
 Students are required to secure professional liability insurance, have a valid driver's license, and have reliable transportation.
 Students are also highly encouraged to become members of the National Association of Social Workers (NASW).
 Students who have successfully completed their university studies courses (core requirements) and prerequisite social work courses must attend the Student Field Orientation and submit an application for the Field Experience by the designated deadline.
 Students who qualify for application to the Field Experience will be emailed by the Director of Field Education in the Fall semester with explicit instructions for making application to the Field Experience.
 Only completed applications that are submitted by the due date will be considered.
-The online application can be located at: http://www.nwosu.edu/school-of-arts-and-sciences/social-work.
-Please be advised the application requires the following documents to be uploaded: Transcript, Degree Audit, Driver's License, Automobile Insurance, Professional Liability Insurance, and a Resume.
+Please be advised the application requires the following documents to be uploaded: Degree Audit, Driver's License, Automobile Insurance, Professional Liability Insurance, and a Resume.